\"Writing.Com

 “Wow.
 Sounds serious.
 Is he the missing witness the Feds have been worried about?”

 “Ok, pal.
 You have definitely grabbed my attention.
-I’ll hang here a bit longer to see if he shows, but can you at least give me a clue what this is all about?”
+I’ll hang here a bit longer to see if he shows, but can you at least give me a clue as to what this is all about?”

 “I’ll explain everything later but will share this much— I can walk, Barry.
 I’m telling you, I can really walk again!
 And Crippen is responsible.
 Just do as I say.
 Find him, and follow him.
 Talk later, bye.”